svamja/mongozap/README.md

 MongoDB GUI Client, geared towards faster productivity

-* keyboard shortcuts
-* CRUD operations (Cread, Read, Update, Delete)
+* Views ⭐ - select fields, apply filter and save it as view. share it with team.
+* Aggregation ⭐ - create and run aggregations. save it and share it.
+* Roles 🔒 - read only and admin role users
+* Keyboard Shortcuts ⌨️ - quick shortcuts to jump to different actions
-* generate & view schema
+* Schema - generate and view schema
-* tabular + json view
+* Tabular - default tabular view with JSON expansion for each document
-* selection of fields
-* filtering by fields + raw query
-* manage indexes
-* aggregation
+* Field Selection & Filters - easy query builder and field selector
+* Google Login 🔒 - Easily Login with Google OAuth
-* export to google sheet
+* Export - export to google sheet
-* login using google auth
-* assign read-only / admin roles

 It is built using SPA (Single Page Application) architecture using VueJS and NodeJS.